GARDENING MISINFORMATION

 “Native plant gardeners … want diversity on their own terms, using lines they have laid, with species they recognize to be good and just, and by taking human beings completely out of the planetary equation.
 How far back shall we go Sarah?
 10,000 years?
 100,000 years?
 1 million years?
 More Sarah?
 I trust you don’t mind me using your first name, you seem to use mine a fair bit.
 I think you have completely missed the point of my entire post, and indeed of the numerous commenters from all over the country (who I did not cajole, or solicit) who feel shamed and judged in their gardening by people‚ well, by people like you Sarah, as you have so aptly demonstrated.”

 For days I could not stop thinking about how to reply again and defend myself.
-During morning jogs, in the shower, fixing lunch, I’d obsess over the exact phrase, or perfectly cited article that would reveal to the OP and her allies how they are denying the overwhelming evidence that invasive plants, in the long-term actually lower biodiversity.
+During morning jogs, in the shower, fixing lunch, I’d obsess over the exact phrase, or perfectly cited article that would reveal to the OP and her allies how they are denying the overwhelming evidence that invasive plants, in the long-term actually lowers biodiversity.

 WAS I MORALIZING?